mikeroswell/Hill-BEF/README.md

 CC 1.0 license from [https://datadryad.org/stash/dataset/doi:10.5061/dryad.qnk98sfkc](Dryad)

-The data from the now-defunct TEAM network ...
+The data from Cavanaugh et al. 2014 GEB was originally available from the now-defunct TEAM network.
+We are republishing these data to make them available again.
+We reached out to data holders to discuss this.

 Other materials (e.g. code, figures) present here are freely available under a CC BY 4.0 license.
-You can cite this dataset by ...
+You can cite this dataset by ...(to be updated upon article acceptance)